cff29546/pzmap2dzi/README.md

     - Change `-m 16` to `-m 4` to use only four threads.
 - Do not render grid and room info
     - Remove the calling of `render_grid.bat` and `render_room.bat` from `run.bat`
+- Do not render zombie heatmap
+    - Remove the calling of `render_zombie.bat` from `run.bat`
 - Config a hotkey to elegantly stop rendering at a breakpoint so you can resume later
     - Similar to the config of thread numbers, add `-s <hotkey>` to starter commands
         - For example, `-s "<f9>"` make the rendering process stop when you hit F9